Innovations in Biohazard Waste Management Focus on Sharps: Innovative Strategies for Sharps Waste Management in the Biohazard Sector

 Medical Research Laboratories

-Medical research labs must observe strict protocols in managing sharps waste disposal for the safety of researchers and preservation of the environment.
+Medical research labs must observe strict protocols in managing sharps waste disposal for the safety of researchers and the preservation of the environment.
 Research facilities should make use of reusable sharps containers, monitor regulations set by regulating authorities, and ensure their waste management plan is observed to decrease potential risks associated with hazardous wastes from laboratory operations.

 The Future of Sharps Waste Management